| How To: Install Argo XTV Tracks (13" Plastic & 18" Rubber) |

 On the Avenger 8x8 with Rubber tracks you need to jack up the machine to check track deflection after you air up your tires.
 When correct there should be 2"-3" of sag between the bottom of the 2nd or 3rd tire and the inside surface of the track.
 If you have side entry steps you want to be closer to 2".
 To add or remove slack you need to maintain the tire pressure ratios between each tire as listed above and/or as listed on the chart in the installation manual.

-On my 6x6 there is no official deflection measurement for tracks but they seemed to have enough slack and the tires don't slip inside the tracks.
-If tracks are too tight on any Argo, axel; axel bearing; and even frame damage can occur.
+On my 6x6 there is no official deflection measurement for track deflection but they seemed to have enough slack and the tires don't slip inside the tracks.
+If tracks are installed too tight on an Argo, serious damage to the axels, axel bearings, and even the frame can occur.

 These machines work absolutely amazing on tracks.
 I've done a lot of snowmobiling, and it had been a long time since I last drove an Argo on tracks and I forgot how forgiving they are in terms of getting stuck when exploring trails in deep snow.
 They are a lot of fun for taking a crowd or a bunch of cook-up and ice fishing gear in the woods for the day.